Aitaneuh/mnist-cnn/ReadMe.md

 - Interactive **Tkinter GUI** for drawing digits.
 - Visualization of **input images**, **prediction probabilities**, and **feature maps** from the first convolutional layer.
 - Graphs show **training progress** over epochs (accuracy and loss).

 ---

+## The MNIST CNN Online

+Want to see the MNIST digit recognizer in action?

+You can **draw your own digits** or upload an image, and the model will predict what number you wrote in real-time.
+It even shows:

+- The **probabilities for each digit**
+- The **processed input image**
+- The **feature maps** from the first convolutional layer

+Check it out here: [https://aitaneuh-mnist-cnn.streamlit.app/](https://aitaneuh-mnist-cnn.streamlit.app/)

+> **Tip:** Use a white brush on a black background for best results, just like MNIST images.

+---